-The Monitor Ridge Climbing Route is the primary route used by climbers during the summer.
-It is a nontechnical scramble, gaining 4,500 feet in 5 miles.
+The Monitor Ridge Climbing Route is the primary route used by climbers during the summer to reach Mount St Helens Summit.
+It is a non-technical scramble, gaining 4,500 feet in 5 miles.
 Most climbers complete the round trip in 7 to 12 hours.

-Above timberline, the route generally follows Monitor Ridge, climbing steeply through blocky lava flows and loose pumice and ash.
+Above timberline, the route generally follows Monitor Ridge, climbing steeply through lava flows and loose pumice and ash.
 From timberline the route is marked with large wooden posts to about 7,000 feet elevation.
 The upper 1,300 feet of the route is unmarked and covered with loose, rock, pumice and ash.
-On your descent, take care to stay on route, a minor detour may put you far off route at timberline.
+On your descent, take care to stay on route.
+A minor detour may put you far off route at timberline.

 From Cougar, WA take Lewis River Road/Forest Road 90 east for 6.4 miles then go left on Forest Road 83.
 Follow Forest Road 83 for 3 miles then stay left onto Forest Road 81 and go about a mile to Forest Spur Road 830.
 Go right at Forest Road 830 and drive about .4 miles to the trailhead.